Ali-Kazmi/medicalevac/README.md

 # Medevac website

 This project was created during my internship at GTRI (georgia tech research institute).
-Due to covid it was a 5 week internship, but I learned angular and built this website!
+Due to covid it was a 5 week internship, but I learned Angular and built this website!
 It helps helicopter pilots have an easier time planning which landing zone to use by recommending a spot to land.
 It also conveniently plots these on a map.
 Supports both lat/long and MGRS.
-The data is real and of the North Georgia Ranger School.
+The data is real and from the North Georgia Ranger School.

 Some pictures:
 ![Medevac1](/medevac1.png)